abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 enough."
 That's a powerful reflection for us.
 No matter what the external conditions of abundance are, it doesn't actually mean one is rich or wealthy, because true wealth is not measured by the material goods one accumulates.
-The richness of one's life—having true wealth within the limits of the human condition—comes from having the ability to be happy and peaceful within those conditions.
+The richness of one's life---having true wealth within the limits of the human condition---comes from having the ability to be happy and peaceful within those conditions.

 We are learning to find satisfaction with the qualities of contentment